tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ---
 title: "final report - poTEST#1"
-subtitle: "January 2020: we made the first coordinated observation of the PornHub algorithm, here our findings and how to let you reproduce the experiment"
+subtitle: "January 2020: the first coordinated observation of PornHub's algorithm: findings and how to let you reproduce the experiment"
 draft: false
 date: 2020-01-30T10:26:08Z